Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 DEFINITION:

 The term "Electricity System" encompasses all the components of the means by which we obtain electicity.
-Without limiting the generality of the definition the electricity system includes energy sources, electricity generation, daily energy storage, transmission, seasonal energy storage, distribution, metering, construction, operation, maintenance, administration and regulation.
+Without limiting the generality of the definition the electricity system includes energy sources, electricity generation, energy storage, transmission, distribution, metering, construction, operation, maintenance, administration and regulation.

 IMPORTANCE: